Joel-Laeubin/ToDo-List/README.md

 - TBD

 # Minimal Requirements
-- The applicaiton implements the data class "ToDo"
+- The applicaiton implements the data class "ToDo".
-- The "model" of the application maintains an ArrayList of "ToDo" items
+- The "model" of the application maintains an ArrayList of "ToDo" items.
-- The user interface allows the user to perform CRUD operations on individual ToDo items
+- The user interface allows the user to perform CRUD operations on individual ToDo items.
+  - Please note that a ToDo placed inside the "Papierkorb" will be deleted at application close.
+We designed this mechanism this way so that you are able to re-adjust the category of a deleted item - moving it out of the "Papierkorb" again.

 # Additional Features
 - **Functionality**